Motor Vehicle Racing on a Highway

 Attorneys for Racing Crimes in Tampa, FL

-If you were issued a citation for “Racing on Highway” in violation of Florida Statute Section 316.191(2)(a), then seek out the services of an experienced criminal defense attorney.
+If you were issued a citation for “Racing on Highway” in violation of Florida Statute Section 316.191(2)(a), seek out the services of an experienced criminal defense attorney.

 Visit our offices in downtown Tampa in Hillsborough County.
 We have additional offices in New Port Richey in Pasco County and Clearwater in Pinellas County, FL.